-The prevalence of SS is still unknown but to date more than 300 cases have been reported worldwide.
-Young females (20-40 years) are more affected (ratio 3.5:1).
+Susac syndrome (SuS) prevalence is still unknown.
+To date more than 500 cases have been reported worldwide.
+Young females (20-40 years) are more affected (female: male ratio 3.5:1).
 The age at onset ranges from 8 to 72 years (mean age: 32 years).

-Differential diagnosis includes inflammatory demyelinating CNS disease (such as multiple sclerosis, acute disseminated encephalitis, neuromyelitis optica (Devic's disease); see these terms), other diseases involving the CNS (Meniere disease (see this term), infections, malignancies, psychotic disorders, cerebrovascular disease and isolated branch retinal artery occlusion) and autoimmune diseases (limbic encephalitis, Cogan syndrome, Eales disease, autoimmune inner-ear disease, polyarteritis nodosa, Wegener granulomatosis, Churg-Strauss syndrome, systemic lupus erythematosus, antiphospholipid syndrome, Sjögren syndrome and Behçet disease; see these terms).
+Inflammatory demyelinating CNS disease (such as multiple sclerosis, acute disseminated encephalitis, neuromyelitis optica spectrum disorders), autoimmune encephalitis, and various other diseases involving CNS, retina, and inner ear (including infections, malignancies, psychotic disorders, cerebrovascular disease, migraine, Meniere disease, isolated BRAO) and a variety of autoimmune diseases such as Cogan syndrome, Eales disease, autoimmune inner-ear disease, polyarteritis nodosa, Wegener granulomatosis, Churg-Strauss syndrome, systemic lupus erythematosus, antiphospholipid syndrome, Sjögren syndrome and Behçet disease.